up

 Homeless Services for Families

-Homeless Services for Families provides emergency shelter to families with children including intake and assessment, case management, and housing location to link families experiencing homelessness to housing, behavioral health, financial, and legal programs.
+- Homeless Services for Families provides emergency shelter to families with children including intake and assessment, case management, and housing location to link families experiencing homelessness to housing, behavioral health, financial, and legal services.
 All services are housing focused with a goal of connecting families with permanent housing as quickly as possible and removing systemic barriers to accessing housing and services.

 Homeless Services for Single Adults

-Homeless Services for Single Adults provides emergency shelter and street outreach to adults experiencing homelessness.
+- Homeless Services for Single Adults provides emergency shelter and street outreach to adults experiencing homelessness.
 All services are housing focused with a goal of connecting adults with permanent housing as quickly as possible by removing barriers such as poor credit, criminal history, limited or no access to behavioral and somatic healthcare, and low or no income.
 Homeless services include centralized shelter intake and diversion, comprehensive case management, assertive engagement, housing location, employment training and job development, legal services, and assistance with entitlements like Food Stamps and Medicaid.

 Housing Initiative Program